 Conference calls and management meetings organised in France and broadcast live abroad, allow managers to meet members of Crédit Agricole CIB's general management.
-1000 managers are invited to these meetings and conference calls organised each time quarterly results are published, and regularly during the rest of the year on strategic issues.
-Participants are invited to ask their questions anonymously in advance, general management then answers these questions during the sessions.
+1,000 managers are invited to these meetings and conference calls organised each time quarterly results are published, and regularly during the rest of the year on strategic issues.
+Participants are invited to ask their questions to general management who answers the questions during the sessions.
 A dedicated space on the global intranet "Managers' corner" also gives managers all the information they need to communicate with their teams.

-In France, social dialogue is conducted through several bodies whose members are elected by staff: the Works Committee and its commissions, the Hygiene, security and work conditions committee (CHSCT) and personnel delegates.
+In France, social dialogue is conducted through a unique body whose members are elected by staff: the Social and Economic Committee (CSE).